 Renewable raw materials are agricultural and forestry products which are not used for food or feed, but instead used for materials or to produce heat, electricity or fuel.

-In Germany renewable resources were grown on nearly 2.5 million hectares in 2015.
-That is about one-fifth of the arable land.
+In Germany renewable resources were grown on nearly 2.7 million hectares in 2016, thereof energy crops on 2.4 million hectares.
+That is about 15% of the arable land.
 In addition the forest area in Germany takes about 11 million hectares – which is at least one-third of Germany´s total area and also provides a huge amount of renewable resources.
-The average annual timber harvesting in the past ten years amounted to 56.8 million m³, of which half was put to material use (construction and housing, cellulose production and other), and the rest to energetic use (households, heating and co-generation plants).
+The average annual timber harvesting in the past five years amounted to ca. 53 million m³ (BMEL, Statista), of which half was put to material use (construction and housing, cellulose production and other), and the rest to energetic use (households, heating and co-generation plants).

 Renewable raw materials help to curb climate change, by releasing less greenhouse gas than fossil raw materials when used for energetic purposes and even binding carbon dioxide when used for material purposes.
 They serve the security of supply, because they are not finite and can be found in almost all countries of the world.
 Their use is often associated with environmental benefits, for example in environmentally sensitive areas.
 The manufacturing of products made from renewable resources is often less (eco-)toxic and moreover less energy-intensive.
 In addition, the cultivation of renewable raw materials, contrary to public perception, doesn’t only pose risks but also offers opportunities for a wider range of species in agriculture landscape.
 After all, the range of energy- and raw material plants is wide and much greater than the range of food and fodder crops grown today.